What is Falcon?

 These certificates are saved locally on your machine in the ~/.plotly/connector folder.
 They expire every 90 days and the application should automatically generate a new one for you

-The application will open and you can now setup a connection to your databases.
-For more specific guidance, visit the tutorial for your database visit our full list that includes MySQL, MS SQL, PostgreSQL, MariaDB, Redshift, Apache Drill and Parquet files, S3, Elasticsearch or request a new one if you do not see what you want.
+Now you should see the Falcon interface (like below).
+Here, you can setup a connection to your databases.
+As you can see there are numerous databases available.
+For more specific guidance, visit the tutorial for your database or see our full list, which includes MySQL, MS SQL, PostgreSQL, MariaDB, Redshift, Apache Drill and Parquet files, S3, Elasticsearch or request a new one if you do not see what you want.

 The Plotly Database Connector stores the credentials to your databases.
 It can also run queries on a schedule (see tutorial).
 The Plotly Database Connector will save the results of the queries to user accounts in the Plotly On-Premise server through the Plotly Grids API.

-If you would like to run the Plotly Database Connector on a separate server, then you can run it headlessly from the command line (more information).
+If you would like to run Falcon on a separate server, then you can run it headlessly from the command line (more information).